nyu-mll/jiant/README.md

 We also include an experimental, untested option to use a shared [Transformer](https://arxiv.org/abs/1706.03762) in place of the shared BiLSTM by setting ``sent_enc = transformer``.
 When using a Transformer, we use the [Noam learning rate scheduler](https://github.com/allenai/allennlp/blob/master/allennlp/training/learning_rate_schedulers.py#L84), as that seems important to training the Transformer thoroughly.

 Task-specific components include logistic regression and multi-layer perceptron for classification and regression tasks, and an RNN decoder with attention for sequence transduction tasks.
-To see the full set of available params, see [config/defaults.conf](config/defaults.conf) and the brief arguments section in [main.py](main.py).
+To see the full set of available params, see [config/defaults.conf](config/defaults.conf).
+For a list of options affecting the execution pipeline (which configuration file to use, whether to enable remote logging or tensorboard, etc.), see the arguments section in [main.py](main.py).

 ## Trainer

 The trainer was originally written to perform sampling-based multi-task training.
 At each step, a task is sampled and ``bpp_base`` (default: 1) batches of that task's training data is trained on.
 The trainer evaluates the model on the validation data after a fixed number of updates, set by ``val_interval``.
 The learning rate is scheduled to decay by ``lr_decay_factor`` (default: .5) whenever the validation score doesn't improve after ``task_patience`` (default: 1) validation checks.
+Note: "epoch" is generally used to refer to the amount of data between validation checks.

 If you're training only on one task, you don't need to worry about sampling schemes, but if you are training on multiple tasks, you can vary the sampling weights with ``weighting_method``, e.g. ``weighting_method = uniform`` or ``weighting_method = proportional`` (to amount of training data).
 You can also scale the losses of each minibatch via ``scaling_method`` if you want to weight tasks with different amounts of training data equally throughout training.